 Going off of our Neighborhood Guide to Santiago, here is an indie twist for the avant-garde traveler.
+Here are 5 ways Brasil is one of the best neighborhoods in my Santiago, Chile travel guide:

 For a truly bohemian experience, I recommend staying in the Brasil neighborhood of Santiago.
 The area is a bit separate from the city center but if you want a real dose of old style architecture and street art, Brasil is the place to go.
 The interesting thing about this neighborhood is that there is a huge gap between the residents that reside here.
 Many locals are students, which is due to the increase in Universities in the area.
 The rest of Brasil is comprised of elderly couples or families who have lived there for generations.
 While Brasil is now a bohemian neighborhood, the area used to be inhabited by the wealthiest people in Santiago.